chirpstack/chirpstack-ansible-playbook/README.md

 ### Requirements

-When setting up the LoRa Server environment, make sure you have a recent version of [Vagrant](https://www.vagrantup.com) installed.
+When setting up the ChirpStack stack, make sure you have a recent version of [Vagrant](https://www.vagrantup.com) installed.

 Also make sure you have a recent version of [VirtualBox](https://www.virtualbox.org)